 Consider splitting your campaign activity into phases, tighten up and enhance activity on owned channels (Website, podcasts, Apps etc).

-Campaigns which feature across multiple channels achieve an increased ROI by 57%.
+Campaigns that feature across multiple channels achieve an increased ROI of 57%.
 (Source: Kantar Global Cross Media Studies 2015-17)

 Is advertising inappropriate during a time of crisis?

-Brands can ‘go dark’ for six months without a negative affect but this assumes that the supply of product is still available.
+Brands can ‘go dark’ for six months without a negative effect but this assumes that the supply of product is still available.

 However, only 8% of people believe companies should stop advertising in a time of crisis.
 (Source: Kantar COVID-19 barometer March 14th – 23rd 2020)

 People said that they still enjoy creative advertising and consumer attitude towards adverts hasn’t really changed as people ‘welcome distraction and sense of normalcy’.

 Ok, so what type of content is suitable?

 Categories that aren’t relevant now or that contravene the ‘Stay at home guidelines’ are deemed inappropriate.

 75%* feel brands should not exploit a crisis situation to promote themselves (*this number rose to 82% for people based in the UK).